 To keep up with your active lifestyle and keep warm in whatever weather conditions are thrown at you, you need a beanie that will keep up.
 Under Armour made the Tactical Stealth 2.0 to stand up to so many uses.
 Breathable synthetic construction wicks moisture away from the head while keeping you nice and warm.
 The solid construction and well-made seams make this one built to last and stay looking good.
 Coming in subdued colors, this beanie has a sharp and professional look to it.

 The Tactical Stealth 2.0 has few drawbacks but is best suited for moderately cold temperatures at most.
-The breathable construction allows some wind in and can cool down a bit too much when put up against the elements.
-For daily wear or uniform use by first responders and military, as well as athletes and casual hikers, this one is an all-purpose gem.
+The breathable construction allows some wind in and can be a bit chilly when put up against the elements.
+For daily wear or uniform use by first responders and military and athletes and casual hikers, this one is an all-purpose gem.

-Trying to find that perfect beanie that you can run with in the morning and climb a mountain with on the weekend can be tough if you haven't looked at the Minus33 Merino Wool Ridge Cuff Beanie.
+Trying to find that perfect beanie that you can run in during the morning and climb a mountain with on the weekend can be tough if you haven't looked at the Minus33 Merino Ridge Cuff.
 Minus33 uses lightweight Australian Merino Wool to give us an athletic, slim-fitting beanie that is very versatile.
 Soft and comfortable, the natural fibers also provide a warm, breathable hat that can wick away moisture and dry quickly.

 Looking for a hat to keep that melon feeling snug and warm?
 The OZero Winter Daily Beanie has your name all over it.
 This hat has a wool-like polyester fleecer liner that would leave you hard-pressed to find anything softer to cover your head this winter.
 The double layers of synthetics keep this one warm and smooth all day through.

 One of the downsides to the Winter Daily Beanie that we found was the depth of fit.
-On a longer or wider shaped head, it may not give the coverage you need, and coupled with the fact that the cuff is stitched into place, it doesn't lend to custom adjustment.
-This can leave you wanting more from this cozy piece of headwear if your head runs on the larger size.
-If you are in the medium to a smaller size, or if you prefer a smaller hat on a bigger head, this beanie is perfect for cold winter days when you want to be super warm and comfy and look good doing it.
+On a longer or wider-shaped head, it may not offer the coverage you need.
+Also, the cuff is stitched into place and can't be adjusted.
+If you have a larger head, this can leave you wanting more from this cozy piece of headwear.
+If you are in the medium to a smaller size or prefer a smaller hat on a bigger head, this beanie is perfect for cold winter days when you want to be super warm and comfy and look good doing it.

 Why You Should Trust Us